lndecastro/Foundations_of_AI/book/Unit_01_History_and_Evolution.md

 - **1943** — McCulloch and Pitts propose a mathematical model of a neuron.
 This is the ancestor of every neural network in use today.
 - **1950** — Alan Turing publishes _Computing Machinery and Intelligence_, proposing what we now call the **Turing Test** and reframing "can machines think?" into a question about observable behavior.
 - **1956** — The **Dartmouth Summer Research Project** coins the term *artificial intelligence*.
 The proposal famously suggested that significant progress could be made in a short period of time by few researchers.
-- **1942** — Asimov's Three Laws of Robotics.** In the short story *Runaround*, Isaac Asimov proposed three rules that a robot must follow, in strict priority order: don't harm a human (or allow harm through inaction), obey human orders unless doing so violates the first law, and protect itself unless doing so violates the first two.
+- **1942** — Asimov's **Three Laws of Robotics**.
+In the short story *Runaround*, Isaac Asimov proposed three rules that a robot must follow, in strict priority order: don't harm a human (or allow harm through inaction), obey human orders unless doing so violates the first law, and protect itself unless doing so violates the first two.

 ### 1.2 The Symbolic Era (1956 – 1974)